Alcohol rehab may decrease risk of diabetes, hypertension and heart problems

 Results showed that lifetime abstainers were found to be at increased risk of diabetes compared to both lifetime and moderate drinkers.
 Ex-drinkers showed increased risk of diabetes, heart problems, and hypertension.
 High volume drinkers who did not consume 5 or more drinks on one occasion monthly were found to have reduced risk of diabetes compared to moderate volume drinkers.
 Heavy-occasion drinkers were found to have a higher risk of hypertension.

 “Regular lower quantity alcohol intake may be protective against adult onset of diabetes, but no evidence of protection from heart problems or hypertension was found,” the researchers concluded.
 “Both life course-defined and past year-defined drinking groups exhibit substantial clustering of confounding risk variables, indicating the need for modeling strategies like propensity-score matching.
 Increased risks among ex-drinkers suggest a substantial ‘sick-quitter’ effect.”
 Part of the “sick quitter” effect may be explained by the fact that many people who decide to quit do so because they are already experiencing adverse health effects due to drinking.
 Moderate drinking may offer some protective effects, but any level of alcohol consumption beyond moderate will increase risks for several diseases.
+Still, for others, alcohol rehab may decrease risk of diabetes and other adverse health issues entirely.

 Kerr WC, Ye Y. Relationship of life-course drinking patterns to diabetes, heart problems, and hypertension among those 40 and older in the 2005 U.S. national alcohol survey.
 Journal of Studies on Alcohol and Drugs.
 2010; 71(4): 515-525.